redsift/d3-rs-theme/README.md

 ![Color palette for brand](https://raw.githubusercontent.com/Redsift/d3-rs-theme/master/readme/brand.png)

 This package includes the Red Sift brand color scheme.
-These colors are typcially only used for UI.
+These colors are typically only used for UI.

 ### Presentation color palette